dtrog/emergent-alignment-experiments/README.md

+Got it.
+This is a significant enhancement to the experiment, and the `README.md` should definitely highlight it.

+Here's the updated `README.md` reflecting the addition of the "manipulator LLM" and the dynamic `lllm_improvised_persuasion` tactic.

+---

 # Emergent Alignment Experiments

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Overview

 This repository contains the code and data for our emergent-alignment experiments on large-language models.
-We compare stateless vs. full-memory behavior across multiple providers (OpenAI, DeepSeek, Gemini, Anthropic, Grok) and use an LLM-based "judge" to score semantic stewardship, persona adherence, and ethical robustness under various persuasion tactics.
+We compare stateless vs. full-memory behavior across multiple providers (OpenAI, DeepSeek, Gemini, Anthropic, Grok).
+The experiment uses an LLM-based "judge" to score semantic stewardship and ethical robustness, and dynamically employs a "manipulator" LLM to devise adaptive persuasion tactics, pushing the boundaries of AI-on-AI interaction.

 ## Features